 In 2000, a 19-member task force was charged with revitalizing the Campus Martius area ahead of the construction of the new Compuware headquarters.
 Among the improvements that it studied was renovating the National, but that plan didn’t work out.

 Today, the National still sits awaiting redevelopment.
 The façade is intact and appears structurally stable, as do the exterior walls.
 While the outside is in remarkably good shape, inside is another story.
 Exposed to the elements and to thieves and scrappers, the theater is a shadow of its former self.
 The paint is peeling, the elaborate stencil work faded, the plaster destroyed by the penetrating rain and snow.

 The theater itself is in heartbreaking condition.
-Much like its dancers who took it almost all off, most of the decorative work along the balcony has fallen off.
+Much like its dancers who took almost everything off, most of the decorative work along the balcony is gone.
 Huge chunks are missing from the ceiling and from above the stage.
 The balcony is devoid of seats, and what’s left of the theater’s red curtain hangs in tatters.
 Many of the lobby’s Pewabic tiles have been stolen.
 The decorative mansard roof above the arched window is made of pressed steel and is heavily corroded.
 All of the mechanical systems — such as the lighting, rigging and plumbing — have either been stripped or damaged by water.
-It is, essentially, a shell of a building, though a beautiful shell.
+It is, essentially, a shell of a building, though a beautiful one.